larq/docs/docs/compute-engine/quickstart_android.md

 private static final float[] IMAGE_STD = {0.229f * 255, 0.224f * 255, 0.225f * 255};
 ```

-Now you will be able to build the App in Android Studio and run the it on your Android phone.
+Now you will be able to build the App in Android Studio and run it on your Android phone.
 Choose the `Float` model in the app drop-down list to use QuickNet for inference.
 The following screenshot shows an example of image classification using LCE Lite AAR as
 the inference engine.